bit-phile/bit-phile.github.io/content/tech/docker/docker-volume.md

 / #
 ```

-Peeking on the volume mount location on host machine, we see,
+Peeking on the volume mount location on the host machine, we see,

 ```shell
 $ sudo ls -la /var/lib/docker/volumes/bitphile/_data